nadzyah/baseline-data-form/README.md

 Also this json-editor is used to generate "commands" page.
 Once you've provided set of commands (in yaml format) for each device that you want the customer to execute in CLI, it is transformed in web-form with text-areas as it's defined in `modules/commands_to_schema.py` file.

-Validation process is defined in `home.html` file (using JavaScript).
+Validation process is defined in `home.html` file (with JavaScript code).

 To get more information read the code, it's well documented.